jamesmeneghello/pynab/README.md

     - sqlalchemy
     - psycopg2

 Two packages used in pynab require a compiler, such as [MinGW](http://www.mingw.org/).
-Install this prior to running the next step:
+This may also require you to modify some config vars to make pip see the compiler, see [here](http://stackoverflow.com/questions/2817869/error-unable-to-find-vcvarsall-bat/2838827#2838827).

+Once the compiler has been installed:

     > pip install -r requirements.txt